Last Updated on July 21, 2021 by Admin

 - Digital Construction | What Is Digital Construction Management?

 An urban planner is someone who develops plans and programs for the use of land.
-They use planning to create communities, accommodate growth, or revitalize physical facilities in towns, cities, counties, and metropolitan areas.
+They plan to create communities, accommodate growth, or revitalize physical facilities in towns, cities, counties, and metropolitan areas.

 Urban planners typically do the following: